Advertiser Disclosure

 According to United, here are the rules to use it:

-1. The Excursionist Perk cannot be in the MileagePlus defined region where your travel originates.
+1. The Excursionist Perk cannot be in the MileagePlus-defined region where your travel originates.

-• For example, if your journey begins in North America, you will only receive the Excursionist Perk if travel is within a region outside of North America.
+• For example, if your journey begins in North America, you only receive the Excursionist Perk if travel is within a region outside of North America.

-2. Travel must end in the same MileagePlus defined region where travel originates.
+2. Travel must end in the same MileagePlus-defined region where travel originates.

-3. The origin and destination of the Excursionist Perk are within a single MileagePlus defined region.
+3. The origin and destination of the Excursionist Perk are within a single MileagePlus-defined region.

 Here’s an example that qualifies: